AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 ---
 title: Enable Adobe Analytics for an Adaptive Form using Experience Cloud Setup Automation
-description: Experience Cloud Setup Automation helps to connect Adobe Analytics to Adaptive Form.
-It helps in tracking and analyzing user interaction with Adaptive Form, offering insights into visitor interactions and engagement.
+description: Experience Cloud Setup Automation helps to connect Adobe Analytics to an Adaptive Form.
+It helps in tracking and analyzing user interaction with an Adaptive Form, offering insights into visitor interactions and engagement.
 ---

 # Enable Adobe Analytics for an Adaptive Form using Experience Cloud Setup Automation {#integrate-adobe-analytics-to-aem-forms-with-experience-cloud-setup-automation}